Twitter Tips & Strategies

 The default look might not fit your brand perfectly.
 Luckily, these apps offer plenty of design flexibility.

-• Design: Jump over to the "Design" tab.
-This is where you can align the feed with your brand's aesthetics.
+• Design: Go to the "Design" tab.
+This is where you can match the feed with your brand's aesthetics.
 You'll find options to change background colors, text colors, and font styles.
 Try to match the colors and fonts used elsewhere on your Wix site for a seamless, professional appearance.

 Method 2: Using the HTML Embed for More Control

-If you need to display something specific - like a feed of tweets using a certain hashtag, a curated List, or just tweets from another user - embedding code directly from Twitter gives you that flexibility.
-This method is also great if you want to avoid adding another app to your site.
+If you need to display specific content - like tweets using a certain hashtag, a curated list, or just tweets from another user - embedding code directly from Twitter gives you that flexibility.
+This method is also useful if you want to avoid adding another app to your site.

 Step 1: Generate Your Twitter Embed Code

-1. Go to Twitter's Publish Tool: Open a new browser tab and navigate to publish.twitter.com.
+1. Go to Twitter's Publish Tool: Navigate to publish.twitter.com.
 This is Twitter’s official tool for creating embeddable widgets.

-2. Enter Your Twitter URL: In the input box, paste the URL of what you want to embed.
-This could be:
+2. Enter Your Twitter URL: Paste the URL of what you want to embed.
+It could be:

 • Your profile URL (e.g., https://twitter.com/YourUsername)